Ewan-D/beginnersBase11ty/README.md

   optimisation I copied the file across into siteImages folder and used the passthrough filter.
 * White space in front matter seems to matter! (can I have that hour of my life back please)
-* Not sure why {{ content | safe }} is needed in the body after front matter if it is included in a layout. for example my base layout within posts...
+* {{ content | safe }} is needed in the body if it is included in a layout. for example the base layout within posts...
 * postcss needed to be 'built' first? with NODE_ENV and then when running the dev environment it seemed to need to follow 'eleventy --serve' command.
 * I don't think that postcss is needed if you have postcss-cli. also for